Support

 Organisation and selection panel

-The selection of the grant holder shall be made following:
+The selection of the laureate shall be made following:

-• a final decision made by the Literarisches Colloquium Berlin management team.
-They shall make the final choice of the writer who will be getting the residency.
+• The final decision made by the Literarisches Colloquium Berlin management team.

 The selection panel shall award the residency based on the relevance and integrity of the artistic approach.